JuliaAlgebra/MultivariateMoments.jl/docs/src/atoms.md

 LowRankLDLT
 ```

-The choice of cutoff between the significant and neglibeable eigen/singular values is
+The choice of cutoff between the significant and negligeable eigen/singular values is
 parametrized by the following interface:
 ```@docs
 RankCheck